Chapel Hills Mall: 1990s

 During the early 1990s recession, Chapel Hills lost tenants and struggled to attract new ones.
 The presence of several discount retailer anchors like Kmart and Sears likely discouraged higher-end chains from moving to the mall.
 In 1990, Dillard's announced its intent to build its first Colorado Springs location in the Chapel Hills Mall but scrapped those plans to create a new store at The Citadel instead.
 The mall saw vacancy rates as high as 15 percent during this time.
 In 1994, Service Merchandise closed its doors.
 JCPenney moved into the vacated space a year later with a store that attempted to cater to wealthier customers with high-end décor and a limited amount of hardline goods.

 In the latter half of the 1990s, Chapel Hills saw a surge of growth thanks to new retailers and a $40 million renovation project.
 In 1996, Carmike Cinemas expanded its location by building six screens in a space vacated by Furr's Cafeteria.
 In 1997, Dillard's opened a three-story new-construction anchor location.
 By the end of the decade, the mall had also added a regulation-size ice arena, a two-story Borders Books, a Ruby Tuesday, a children's play area, a climbing wall, and new nationwide retailers.
-Joslins became Foley's in 1998 when Foley's's owner, May Department Stores, purchased the location from Dillard's, which had purchased Joslins's owner, Mercantile Stores Co., and subsequently divested itself from stores in malls where Dillard's already had a presence.
+Joslins became Foley's in 1998 when the owner of Foley's, May Department Stores, purchased the location from Dillard's, which had purchased Joslins's owner, Mercantile Stores Co., and subsequently divested itself from stores in malls where Dillard's already had a presence.

 2000s

 In 2000, Old Navy opened its first Colorado Springs location at the mall by renovating eight storefronts' worth of space with a total square footage of 20,037.
-Foley’s rebranded itself to Macy’s in 2006 when Macy’s bought Foley’s’s parent, May Department Stores.
+Foley's rebranded itself to Macy's in 2006 when Macy's bought Foley's's parent, May Department Stores.
 Mervyn's closed its store in early 2006 along with most of its other Colorado locations.
 Burlington Coat Factory opened in Mervyns’ place in 2007.
-Also in 2007, Dick’s Sporting Goods opened a 50,000-square-foot store in a space that had been repurposed from the ice arena, which had closed to allow Dick’s a space at the mall.
+Also in 2007, Dick's Sporting Goods opened a 50,000-square-foot store in a space that had been repurposed from the ice arena, which had closed to allow Dick's a space at the mall.
 Kmart closed in 2009.
-During the midst of the Great Recession in 2009, the mall’s owner, General Growth Properties, filed for bankruptcy.
+During the midst of the Great Recession in 2009, the mall's owner, General Growth Properties, filed for bankruptcy.